mui/material-ui/docs/src/pages/customization/styling-engine/styling-engine.md

 };
 ```

 If you are using `create-react-app`, we offer a ready to use template in our examples project.
-You can use the [this project](https://github.com/mui-org/material-ui/tree/next/examples/create-react-app-with-styled-components) example, of it's [`Typescript` version](https://github.com/mui-org/material-ui/tree/next/examples/create-react-app-with-styled-components-typescript).
+You can use the [create-react-app-with-styled-components example](https://github.com/mui-org/material-ui/tree/next/examples/create-react-app-with-styled-components), or its [TypeScript version](https://github.com/mui-org/material-ui/tree/next/examples/create-react-app-with-styled-components-typescript).

 > **Note** that `@emotion` and `styled-components` are peer dependencies of `@material-ui/core`, so you need to install them yourself.
 See the [Installation guide](/getting-started/installation/) for more info.